 - You are ineligible for workers’ compensation benefits

 - You are ineligible for most workplace rights such as minimum wage, overtime pay, sick pay, and rest breaks

 New Jersey Laws Against Worker Misclassification

-New Jersey Governor Phil Murphy signed into law a massive legislative package designed to combat the exploitative practice of worker misclassification.
+At the beginning of 2020, New Jersey Governor Phil Murphy signed into law a massive legislative package designed to combat the exploitative practice of worker misclassification.
 This package puts the state of New Jersey at the forefront of fighting back against misclassification.

 In total, 6 new bills have been signed into law that aim to better protect workers and hold companies responsible for exploiting those workers.
 These bills, which took effect on April 1st, 2020, aim to do the following:

 - Give the Commissioner of Labor the power to issue a stop-work order against any company not in compliance with state wage, benefit, or tax laws

 - Enhance penalties for companies that engage in employee misclassification